iionly/elggx_fivestar/README.txt

-Elggx Fivestar plugin for Elgg 1.9
+Elggx Fivestar plugin for Elgg 1.10
-Latest Version: 1.9.6
+Latest Version: 1.10.7
-Released: 2013-11-03
+Released: 2015-02-01
 Contact: iionly@gmx.de
 License: GNU General Public License version 2
-Copyright: (c) iionly (for Elgg 1.9 version), Billy Gunn
+Copyright: (c) iionly, Billy Gunn

 This plugin will add a voting widget to certain views on your site, for example blogs, pages, bookmarks, files and group discussions.
 By default the voting widget will display 5 stars but you can configure the number of stars to show.
 You can also configure if your members should be allowed to change their vote or not.